-- 7) Training centres can use instructors from another institution; however, the instructors must meet the requirements set out in items 1, 2, 3 and 4 above. - 8) All training centres must develop and put in place a proper annual appraisal (annual performance assessment) for instructors as described below, which shall be recorded in writing. - 8.1) The annual appraisal of all Ballast Control instructors must be done not only by the feedback form from students, but also by the teaching team leader.
+- 8. All training centres must develop and put in place a proper annual appraisal (annual performance assessment) for instructors as described below, which shall be recorded in writing. - 8.1 The annual appraisal of all Ballast Control instructors must be done not only by the feedback form from students, but also by the teaching team leader.
 This appraisal should consist of watching the instructor during the lectures, noting instructor attendance at conferences or seminars, courses and training, or any other feature that shows continuous professional development.
-Appraisal can be done by external third parties who are able to assess the teaching methodology and instructor's skill. - 9) Grandfather clause for instructors: Training centres that had their Ballast Control instructors approved before 2008 under the grandfather clause will have their instructors' approval reviewed on a case by case basis.
-In addition, Ballast Control Instructors who have been instructing continuously for a period of three years (1080 days) prior to 2019 may on application to the Nautical Institute be grandfathered and a new instructor certificate issued. - 10) Time for Instructor Training: Ballast Control instructor training must be completed within four years of the training commencement. - 11) Informing the Institute of Training Commencement: It is recommended that training centres inform the NI when they commence training a new instructor, although this is not mandatory.
-If this is done, all supporting documentation (certificates etc) should be provided.
-Once the training programme is completed the NI is to be informed and an approval letter requested.
+Appraisal can be done by external third parties who are able to assess the teaching methodology and instructor's skill. - 9.
+Grandfather clause for instructors: Training centres that had their Ballast Control instructors approved before 2008 under the grandfather clause will have their instructors' approval reviewed on a case-by-case basis.
+In addition, Ballast Control Instructors who have been instructing continuously for a period of three years (1,080 days) prior to 2019 may on application to the Nautical Institute be grandfathered and a new instructor certificate issued. - 10.
+Time for Instructor Training: Ballast Control instructor training must be completed within four years of training starting. - 11.
+Informing the Institute of Training Commencement: It is recommended that training centres inform the NI when they start training a new instructor, although this is not mandatory.
+If this is done, all supporting documentation (certificates, etc) should be provided.
+Once the training programme is completed, the NI is to be informed and an approval letter requested.
 It is the responsibility of the training centre to ensure that potential instructors comply with the standards.
 The Nautical Institute may reject the formal application for approval should any of these requirements not be met.

-Note: Only the Training instructor is authorised to sign the Ballast Control record books and certificates during the training programme.

-12) New instructors or change of Ballast Control instructors: Training centres that do not report a change of instructor to the NI or that use an instructor who has not been approved by NI will have their accreditation cancelled pending full audit.
+Note: Only the Training instructor is authorised to sign the Ballast Control record books and certificates during the training programme. - 12.
+New instructors or change of Ballast Control instructors: Training centres that do not report a change of instructor to the NI or that use an instructor who has not been approved by the NI will have their accreditation cancelled pending full audit.
 Any centre that does not meet all the requirements for instructors may have its accreditation cancelled pending full audit.